brandonchaffee/arbitria/docs/mod-appendix.rst

 Parameters          | ``uint256`` **_id** -- ID of the modification

-Requirements        - Current time must exceed end of window set for voting on the modfication
+Requirements        - Current time must exceed end of the window set for voting on the modification
-                    - The modifcation must be valid
+                    - The modification must be valid
-                    - The modification must not have been previosuly called
+                    - The modification must not have been previously called

 Returns             *None*
 ================    ====================================================